Key takeaways

 Bottom Line

 Majordomo occupies a smart niche: iPhone users who want OpenClaw's power without server management.
-The residential proxy is a genuine differentiator for web automation use cases.
-Success depends on reliability and pricing — if the infrastructure is solid and pricing is reasonable, this could become the default for iOS-first OpenClaw users.
+The residential proxy is a genuine differentiator for web automation use cases, and at $39.99/month it slightly undercuts OpenClaw's own $49/month hosted cloud.
+Success depends on reliability — the product is shipping (v1.2.1, March 2026) but adoption is near zero, so it remains a bet on the team staying operational.

 Recommended for: iPhone users who want OpenClaw with zero infrastructure management, especially those doing web automation that fails with datacenter IPs.